JacobCH93/CV/README.md

 **Greene King** (09/2015 - 01/2018)
 Deputy Gerenral Manager
--Management of the daily running of the bar restaurant -Trained as a manager by the biggest pub company in the world
+- Management of the daily running of the bar restaurant
+- Trained as a manager by the biggest pub company in the world

 ## Skills